 Fourteen years of monitoring by many hundreds of community scientists has revealed that our mountain birds face challenging times in the northeastern United States.
 Our research continues to shed light on the underlying driving forces behind these declines, but anthropogenic climate change in our mountains is likely a root source of this problem.
-Mountain Birdwatch purposefully monitors ten bird species in the spruce-fir zone; these species are a mix of montane specialists (e.g., Blackpoll Warbler), intermediaries that occur in the lower hardwoods and spruce-fir (e.g., Swainson’s Thrush), and lower elevation species that are likely to colonize higher elevation areas as the climate warms (e.g., Black-capped Chickadee).
-Our annual monitoring of nearly 800 montane locations reveals that most of the species that we monitor (Yellow-bellied Flycatcher, Winter Wren, Bicknell’s Thrush, Swainson’s Thrush, Hermit Thrush, Blackpoll Warbler, and White-throated Sparrow) have declined by an average of 40% since 2010.
-The most persistent declines continue to occur in the Catskills (at the southern periphery of the northeastern spruce-fir zone), where 7 of the 8 monitored bird species declined by an average of 57% since 2010.
+Mountain Birdwatch purposefully monitors ten bird species in the spruce-fir zone; these species are a mix of montane specialists (e.g., Blackpoll Warbler), intermediaries that occur in the lower hardwoods and spruce-fir (e.g., Swainson’s Thrush), and lower elevation species that are likely to colonize higher elevation areas as the climate warms and as humans further modify the landscape (e.g., Black-capped Chickadee).
+Our annual monitoring of approximately 800 montane locations reveals that most of the species that we monitor (Yellow-bellied Flycatcher, Winter Wren, Bicknell’s Thrush, Swainson’s Thrush, Hermit Thrush, Blackpoll Warbler, and White-throated Sparrow) have declined by an average of 42% since 2010.
+The most persistent declines continue to occur in the Catskills (at the southern periphery of the northeastern spruce-fir zone), where 7 of the 8 monitored bird species declined by an average of 55% since 2010.
 Note, Fox Sparrow and Boreal Chickadee do not breed in the Catskills, and only Black-capped Chickadees increased there.

 ---|---|---|---|---|---|---|